MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -GMGen
 This parameter is available only in on-premises Exchange.

-The GMGen parameter specifies whether the arbitration mailbox (also called anorganization mailbox) is used for group metrics generation for the organization.
+The GMGen parameter specifies whether the arbitration mailbox (also called an organization mailbox) is used for group metrics generation for the organization.
 In MailTips, group metrics information is used to indicate the number of recipients in a message or whether recipients are outside your organization.
 You can use this parameter only on an arbitration mailbox.

 Valid values are $true or $false.